-The administration of lymphodepletion agents, including the incorporation of an anti-CD52 monoclonal antibody, prior to administration of UCART product candidates may increase the risk of adverse side effects.
+The incorporation of an anti-CD52 monoclonal antibody as part of our lymphodepletion regimen prior to administration of UCART product candidates may increase the risk of adverse side effects.

 In certain of our clinical trials, we utilize an anti-CD52 monoclonal antibody as part of a lymphodepletion regimen to be infused prior to infusing patients with our product candidates.
-We believe that using an anti-CD52 antibody in a lymphodepletion regimen may delay rejection of our allogeneic T cells by the patient's immune system, and therefore improve window of persistence during which such engineered allogeneic T cells can expand and actively target and destroy cancer cells.
+We believe that using an anti-CD52 antibody in a lymphodepletion regimen may delay rejection of our allogeneic T cells by the patient's immune system, and therefore improve the window of persistence during which such engineered allogeneic T cells can expand and actively target and destroy cancer cells.
 However, the anti-CD52 antibody may not have the benefits that we anticipate and could result in adverse effects or confounding other adverse effects.
-For instance, our lymphodepletion regimen, including the use of an anti-CD52 antibody, will cause a transient and sometimes prolonged lymphocyte suppression, which is associated with an increased risk of infection.
+For instance, our lymphodepletion regimen, including the use of an anti-CD52 antibody, will cause a transient and sometimes prolonged immune suppression, which is associated with an increased risk of infection, such as COVID-19, that may be unable to be cleared by the patient and ultimately lead to other serious adverse events or death.

 We currently use alemtuzumab, a monoclonal antibody that binds CD52, as the anti-CD52 antibody for our lymphodepletion regimen.
 Alemtuzumab is known to have risk of causing certain adverse events.
 On November 14, 2019, the EMA completed a pharmacovigilance review of alemtuzumab in the context of the treatment of multiple sclerosis (Lemtrada®) following reports of immune-related disorders and cardiovascular disorders, including fatal cases.
-The EMA has recommended that alemtuzumab only be used to treat relapsing-remitting multiple sclerosis if the disease is highly active despite treatment with at least one disease-modifying therapy, or If the disease is worsening rapidly.
-Also, the EMA recommended that alemtuzumab should not be used in patients with certain heart, circulation or bleeding disorders or in patients who have autoimmune disorders other than multiple sclerosis.
+Among other things, the EMA recommended that alemtuzumab not be used in patients with certain heart, circulation or bleeding disorders or in patients who have autoimmune disorders other than multiple sclerosis.
 The EMA also recommended that alemtuzumab only be given in a hospital with ready access to intensive care facilities and specialists who can manage serious adverse reactions.
-Similarly, because of the risk of autoimmunity, infusion reactions, and malignancies, Lemtrada®is available in the United States only through restricted distribution under an FDA-approved and mandated Risk Evaluation and Mitigation Strategy (REMS) Program.
+In each of June 2021 and June 2022, the European Commission decided to update the product information of Lemtrada® to add additional adverse reaction warnings.
+Because of the risk of autoimmunity, infusion reactions, and malignancies, Lemtrada® available in the United States only through restricted distribution under an FDA-approved and mandated Risk Evaluation and Mitigation Strategy (REMS) Program.